elastic/curator/docs/reference/fe_allocation_type.md

 The value of this setting must be one of `require`, `include`, or `exclude`.

-Read more about these settings in the [Elasticsearch documentation](http://www.elastic.co/guide/en/elasticsearch/reference/8.15/shard-allocation-filtering.html).
+Read more about these settings in [Index-level shard allocation](docs-content://deploy-manage/distributed-architecture/shard-allocation-relocation-recovery/index-level-shard-allocation.md).

 The default value for this setting is `require`.